Grant Frame: Research and publications

-A.K.
-Grayson, with the assistance of G. Frame and D. Frayne.
+A. K. Grayson, with the assistance of G. Frame and D. Frayne.
 Assyrian Rulers of the Third and Second Millennia BC (to 1115 BC), by The Royal Inscriptions of Mesopotamia, Assyrian Periods 1.
 Toronto: University of Toronto Press, 1987; reprinted 2002.

 G. Frame.
 Babylonia 689–627 B.C.: A Political History.
 Uitgaven van het Nederlands Historisch-Archaeologisch Instituut te Istanbul 69.
 Istanbul and Leiden: Nederlands Instituut voor het Nabije Oosten, 1992; reprinted 2007.

 G. Frame.
 Rulers of Babylonia: From the Second Dynasty of Isin to the End of Assyrian Domination (1157–612 BC).
 The Royal Inscriptions of Mesopotamia: Babylonian Periods 2.
 Toronto: University of Toronto Press, 1995; reprinted 2002 and 2015.

 G. Frame, ed., with the assistance of L.S.
 Wilding.
 From the Upper Sea to the Lower Sea: Studies on the History of Assyria and Babylonia in Honour of A.K.
 Grayson.
 Uitgaven van het Nederlands Instituut voor het Nabije Oosten te Leiden 101.
 Istanbul and Leiden: Nederlands Instituut voor het Nabije Oosten, 2004.

 E. Leichty, with a contribution by Grant Frame.
 The Royal Inscriptions of Esarhaddon, King of Assyria (680–669 BC).
 Royal Inscriptions of the Neo-Assyrian Period 4.
 Winona Lake, IN: Eisenbrauns, 2011.

 G. Frame, E.V.
 Leichty, K. Sonik, J. Tigay, and S. Tinney, eds.
 A Common Cultural Heritage: Mesopotamia and the Biblical World.
 Studies in Honor of Dr. Barry L. Eichler.
 Bethesda, MD: CDL Press, 2011.

 G. Frame, The Archive of Mušēzib-Marduk, Son of Kiribtu and Descendant of Sîn-nāṣir: A Landowner and Property Developer at Uruk in the Seventh Century BC.
 Babylonische Archive 5.
 Dresden: ISLET, 2013.

-G. Frame.
+G. Frame, with the collaboration of A. Fuchs for two inscriptions.
 The Royal Inscriptions of Sargon II (721–705 BC).
-The Royal Inscriptions of the Neo-Assyrian Period 2, by G. Frame, with the collaboration of A. Fuchs for two inscriptions.
+The Royal Inscriptions of the Neo-Assyrian Period 2.
 University Park, PA: Eisenbrauns, 2021.

 G. Frame, J. Jeffers, and H. Pittman, eds.
 Ur in the Twenty-First Century CE: Proceedings of the 62nd Rencontre Assyriologique Internationale, Philadelphia, July 11–15, 2016.
 Winona Lake, Indiana: Eisenbrauns 2021.

+G. Frame and S. Parpola.
+The Correspondence of Assurbanipal, Part II: Letters from Southern Babylonia.
+State Archives of Assyria 22.
+Helsinki: Neo-Assyrian Text Corpus Project, 2023.

+J. Novotny, J. Jeffers and G. Frame.
+The Royal Inscriptions of Ashurbanipal (668–631 BC), Aššur-etel-ilāni (630–627 BC), and Sîn-šarra-iškun (626–612 BC), Kings of Assyria, Part 3.
+The Royal Inscriptions of the Neo-Assyrian Period 5/3.
+University Park, Pennsylvania: Eisenbrauns, 2023.